jedisct1/zig-utf8encrypt/README.md

    - Class 1 (ASCII): Uses Fisher-Yates shuffle with 256-bit seed from TurboSHAKE128
    - Classes 2-4: Uses FAST cipher with cycle walking until result falls within valid domain
 4. Chaining: Position-dependent tweaks incorporate previous ciphertext bytes (CBC-like mode)
+5. Content-Dependent Permutation: The order of encrypted code points is shuffled based on:
+   - Sorted encrypted code points (for deterministic permutation derivation)
+   - Encryption key (for key-dependent permutation)
+   - Fisher-Yates shuffle with TurboSHAKE128 as PRNG
-5. UTF-8 Encoding: Encrypted code points are encoded back to UTF-8
+6. UTF-8 Encoding: Shuffled encrypted code points are encoded back to UTF-8

+This process ensures that:

+- Each code point remains within its original byte-length class
+- Total byte length is preserved
+- The sequence of character classes is permuted to hide structural patterns

 ### Chaining Mode